Peekvid: History

 Peekvid was set up in March 2004 and registered in Canada.
 KeepVid, an affiliated site, was registered with an address in the Cayman Islands and the same Australian e-mail address.

 Late in the evening (GMT) on February 6, 2007, PeekVid closed to public access, announcing that it had entered a (presumably private) beta testing stage.
 All that remained was a form to submit an e-mail address to be informed of updates.
 It was speculated that there may have been some form of legal action against PeekVid, and that this "beta testing" screen was a way of bowing out temporarily without admitting defeat.
 According to sources including The Jerusalem Post and The Australian, PeekVid was closed down due to copyright violations.
 PeekVid was also the target of law enforcement in Australia and other countries.

 PeekVid was re-launched with an updated interface (named PeekVid Beta) on February 12, 2007, after a nearly week-long hiatus.
 Around half of the movies had been removed as part of an updating process that involved removing dead links and attempts to replace them, as well as ensuring that the site worked more efficiently on various browsers and with new links to videos.

 In June 2007, the MPAA sued PeekVid (and Youtvpc.com) for contributory copyright infringement because it «searched for, identified, collected, and indexed links to illegal copies of movies and TV shows».
 The MPAA stated that Peekvid.com recorded 50K visitors daily.
 Peekvid tried to play the "just links" card and reminded the press that it worked towards a solution that protected the industry's copyrights, but the MPAA did not bow.
-YouTube's senior director of marketing Julie Supan had said YouTube was aware of PeekVid, and that it did not violate YouTube's TOS, involuntarily mirroring the copyrights violation issue on YouTube.
+YouTube's senior director of marketing Julie Supan had said YouTube was aware of PeekVid, and that it did not violate YouTube's TOS, involuntarily mirroring the copyright violation issue on YouTube.

 Peekvid recently had to shut down again due to "unviable server fees".
 The domain name is now inactive (November 2019).